rednafi/rednafi.com/content/about.md

 Hey there, fellow nightcrawlers!
 I'm Redowan Delowar, also known as "rednafi" on most platforms.

-Circa 2018, a glitch in the matrix zapped me to pivot from electrical engineering to data science, eventually finding my footing in backend software development.
+Circa 2018, a glitch in the matrix zapped me from electrical engineering to data science, eventually finding my footing in backend software development.
 I'm a [tinkerer], [writer], and wanderer in the realm of designing and developing resilient software systems.

-I enjoy working on system architecture, networking, data analysis, databases, and API design.
-In my spare time, I'm an open-source contributor, a long-form content consumer, and serve as an unapologetic critique of the overarching software landscape on this website, [rednafi.com].
+I enjoy working on system architecture, networking, data analysis, and API design.
+In my spare time, I'm an open-source contributor, a long-form content reader, and an obsessive hiker who loves incessantly bikeshedding about techo-dystopianism.

+## Work

+I've worked across three continents—Asia, North America, and Europe—in that order.

+Currently, I'm based in Berlin and working at [Wolt].

+Before this, I was exploring the healthtech industry in the US at [Dendisoftware] and the fintech sector in Bangladesh at [ShopUp].

 ## Gateways